eaglenguyen/GMK-Color-List/README.md

 GMK Keycap Colors is an app that filters all 400+ keycaps made by GMK(Gunther, Meinhardt, and Kredler) into their corresponding color list and was made for the mechanical keyboard community.

-It features a simple and straightforward design, offers an organized index of GMK keycap sets designed by many talented designers, and also utilizes matrixzj aka Matrix Zou's [github/website](https://matrixzj.github.io/docs/gmk-keycaps) to offer more details on the keycap sets!
+It features a simple and straightforward design, offers an organized index of GMK keycap sets designed by many talented designers, and was built using Kotlin and Android Studio for frontend & backend.
+Also utilizes matrixzj aka Matrix Zou's [github/website](https://matrixzj.github.io/docs/gmk-keycaps) to offer more details on the keycap sets!

-GMK Color list was originally designed with keyboard enthusiast in mind.
+GMK Keycap Colors was originally designed with keyboard enthusiast in mind.
 There was never a website or application that specifically filtered GMK keycaps into a color category.
 Which was why this project was created, to stop the endless hours of searching for the perfect keycap set to match your board.

 ## First Look